dwbzen/careers/docs/knownIssues.md

 8. If a player gets an error when resolving choose_occupation (by specifying College instead of <br>
 an Occupation or specifying an Occupation that doesn't exist) the pending action<br>
 is cleared incorrectly.<br>
 Status: OPEN

+9. Update the UK version Visio model and board image with the revised Pfizer UK JSON.
+Status: OPEN

 ---